 Do you both avoid confrontation?

-It’s normal, and often healthy, to argue in a constructive way.
+It’s normal, and often healthy, to.
 Therefore, if your marriage is completely void of arguments, it is a sign that you do not communicate with each other and that a lot goes unsaid.

 Do you feel you have to live a lie?